jj09/jj09.github.io/_drafts/the-complete-guide-to-full-stack-marn-web-apps-development-mongodb-apollo-graphql-react-nodejs.md

 <h3>Create Book model and query data from MongoDB</h3>

-We can map MongoDB collections to node.js object by creating models with `mongoose`.
+We can map MongoDB collections to JavaScript objects by creating models with `mongoose`.
 Create Book model in `src/models/Book.js` file:

 {% highlight javascript %}
 import mongoose from 'mongoose';